OCHA-DAP/hdx-signals/ENVIRONMENT.md

 way to define them for use in R is in an `.Renviron` file, either global or local.
 You can directly do this in R with `usethis::edit_r_environ()`.

+## Generating signals

+Environment variables are used to determine how `generate_signals()` works.
+These are all logical variables that are read internally to determine how the underlying functions behave and the final output returned.
+The values should be `TRUE` or `FALSE`.

+- `HS_LOCAL`: if `TRUE`, prevents functions from writing to the Azure containers, sending emails with Mailchimp, or calling the OpenAI endpoint.
+All other functionality occurs, but the outputs thus remain local to the running machine.
+Useful for testing and interactive development.
+- `HS_DRY_RUN`: if `TRUE`, `generate_signals()` does a dry run, which ensures existing signals or monitoring is not interrupted.
+Use this for testing and interactive development because `HS_DRY_RUN` ensures that signals are available for testing.
+With `HS_LOCAL` and `HS_DRY_RUN` set to `TRUE`, you can test changes to visuals, other email content, or just ensure that campaigns can still be generated with source code changes.
+With `HS_LOCAL` set to `FALSE`, you can generate test signals and load them to Azure and Mailchimp.
+- `HS_FIRST_RUN`: if `TRUE`, generates the first run for an indicator that is the historical signals. `generate_signals()` will throw an error if you try to do a first run when data already exists, or if you try to monitor data without having done the first run.
+You can use in conjunction with `HS_DRY_RUN` to do test first runs.

 ## Reading and writing data

 Data is stored in Azure storage containers, and final output datasets are also